Skip to Main Content

 • Personal loans and credit cards can also help front the costs of both planned and unexpected moves.

 Financing your move may be a necessity depending on how far you are going and how much you have.
 Whether it’s planned or unexpected, moving can put a dent in your finances.
-According to Angi, local moves cost anywhere from $881 to $2,545, on average.
+According to Angi, average local moves cost anywhere from $882 to $2,559.
 Meanwhile, cross-country moves can set you back by $10,000 or more.

 If you’re moving for work, your employer may cover some of these costs.
-But even so, it’s still a good idea to explore different financing options.
-This can minimize stress and help you avoid unpleasant surprises.
+But even so, it’s still a good idea to explore different financing options like relocation or moving loans.
+Moving loans are personal loans that you can use toward moving expenses.
+These loans and other methods like saving, relocation assistance or credit cards can minimize stress and help you avoid unpleasant surprises.

 How to pay for a move